AdaCore/training_material/courses/fundamentals_of_ada/215_type_contracts.rst

 * Type Invariants are valid at external boundary

-   - Useful for complex types, to the type may not be consistent during an operation
+   - Useful for complex types - type may not be consistent during an operation

 * Predicates are like other constraint checks

    - Checked on declaration, assignment, calls, etc

-.. container:: speakernote

-   Type invariant - "account" example - we wouldn't be able to maintain the invariant when we update portions of the ADT